-The DiffDog interface displays multiple File Comparison windows, Directory Comparison windows, Word Comparison Windows, Database Data Comparison windows, Database Schema Comparison windows, and XML Schema Comparison windows within the DiffDog application window.
-The schematic diagrams below illustrate the main parts of the interface.
-They are accompanied by a brief description of the various interface parts.
+The DiffDog interface displays multiple File Comparison windows and Directory Comparison windows within the DiffDog application window.
+The schematic diagram below illustrates the main parts of the interface.
+It is accompanied by a brief description of the various interface parts.

-The Title Bar displays the application name (i.e., DiffDog) followed by the name of the active File Comparison window, Directory Comparison window, Word Comparison window, XML Schema Comparison window, Database Schema Comparison window, or Database Data Comparison window.
+The Title Bar displays the application name (i.e., DiffDog) followed by the name of the active File Comparison window or Directory Comparison window.
 At the right-hand side are buttons to minimize, reduce or maximize, and close the DiffDog application window.

 Menu Bar and Toolbars